mike2151/Online-OH-queue/README.md

 ## Teaching-Assistants
 As a teaching assistant, you will have two main pages to visit: `/summary` and `/answer`. <br />
 The summary page gives you all the questions asked in the weekly office hours cycle.
 You can use this to better prepare for office hours. <br />
 The answer page allows you to view all the queues in the queues.
 Answer questions in the queue which means to remove students from the queue.
 Finally, you have the power to manually open and close queues, ignoring the predefined schedule.
+TAs can also delete questions from queues.

 ## Students
 Students can login or signup at `/`.
 Once logged in, they can view all the queues at `/`.
+The page will allow users to ask questions on any of the queues.
+Students may only ask one question.
+Therefore, once students ask their question, the option to ask another question will disappear.
+Students have the ability to edit their question along with deleting it.

 ## Pages
 This section describes each page and what it offers.